srct/roomlist/README.md

 **Note**: You do NOT need to use `sudo` when running any Homebrew commands, and it likely won't work if you do.

 Now you want to Python, pip, git, and MySQL (macOS actually ships with some of these, but we want to have the latest versions).
+We'll also install Redis, though this package is only relevant when testing the production environment.
 To do so, run the following command in your terminal:

-`brew install python git mysql`
+`brew install python git mysql redis`

 Now you're ready to set up the Roomlist repository on your machine.